 Stuart credits the Amplifier program for helping him find his place in the Carson College of Business.

 With nearly 5,000 undergraduates, “Carson seems like such a big college.
 There are so many majors and so many faces,” he says.
 “But when you get involved, you start recognizing people.
 You see a tight-knit community of students who really want to excel.”

 Attending events also put him on a first name basis with the staff at the Carson Center for Student Success.

 “When you come around that often, they start to remember you.
 Then conversations happen and opportunities present themselves,” Stuart says.

 With the Carson staff’s encouragement, he’s a Carson Ambassador this year, helping peer mentors who provide support to first-generation college students.
 He’s also involved in Cougs Cancel COVID, a campaign to promote safe behaviors among students during the pandemic.

-“The Amplifier Program helped push me out of my comfort zone,” Stuart says.
-“I learned things I wouldn’t know if I had spent those evenings in my dorm room.
+“The Amplifier program helped push me out of my comfort zone,” Stuart says.
+“I learned things I wouldn’t know if I had spent those evenings in my room.
 I wanted to be involved in building a community, and I feel that I’m making strides.”